Let us look at the topics addressed in this article:

 - Smishing: This type of phishing is a variation of email-based phishing scams.
 As users grow more overwhelmed by constant emails and more suspicious of spam, text messages have become a more attractive attack vector, exploiting the more intimate relationship that people have with their phones.
 Thus, hackers, these days, are more likely to adopt smishing.

-- Whaling: This type of phishing, attackers target senior executives of a company or other high-profile targets.
+- Whaling: In this type of phishing, attackers target senior executives of a company or other high-profile targets.
 The primary purpose of attackers is to convince a victim to transfer a huge amount of money or divulge some sensitive information.

 - Vishing: Vishing, also known as voice phishing involves a malicious caller who pretends to fake identities such as being tech support, government agent, etc and extracts personal information such as bank or credit card details.
 This is one of the most prevalent types of phishing and it often happens, end-up fooling many people every day.